 Alexachung managing director Edwin Bodson, hovering amiably at Chung’s elbow throughout the interview, doesn’t seem to think so.
 “It’s not a celebrity brand,” he’s keen to explain.
 “And we don’t rely on her fanbase because it would be stupid to do that.”
-In fact, he says, “our dream is that people will see the clothes and they don’t know that it’s Alexa Chung and they love it and want to buy that.
+In fact, he says, “our dream is that people will see the clothes and without knowing that it’s Alexa Chung, they love it and want to buy it.
 Our staff were telling us, 'sometimes people don’t know the name, but they love the clothes'.”

 It’s an approach reflected in the label’s emphasis on quality fabrics and sustainable manufacturing.
 And they really do need people to love it - while a white T-shirt might set you back €85, the velvet tuxedo jacket modelled by the presentation’s prom king is a cool €660.
 But Chung is making clothes that she "genuinely thinks are great.
 Even if a jacket is £700,” Bodson says assuredly, adding “people will buy what is great.
 [The label] has her name, but it would be the same if it didn’t.”